 These scary Great Adventure Fright Fest shows and activities happen after 6 pm, when Six Flags Great Adventure Fright Fest gets scarier.
 They are free and included with your Six Flags Great Adventure Fright Fest ticket.

-- Dead Man’s Party: Graveyard Rock ~ As the Fright Fest Fright by Night parade makes its way towards the arena area of the park, the zombies enter into the arena.
+- Dead Man’s Party 20th Season ~ As the Fright Fest Fright by Night parade makes its way towards the arena area of the park, the zombies enter into the arena.
 I found this show thrilling.
 The dance productions and signature songs were perfect for the after dark thrills of Fright Fest Fright by Night.
 The fireworks, blasting fire, and other effects added to the excitement of this Halloween show.
 Due to the nature of some of the dancing, I would recommend the show for tweens and teens.
 There is floor seating near the front of the stage for seeing the best action.
 During our showing, the characters stayed on the stage.
 Dead Man’s Party plays 3-4 times an evening.
 Each show is 20-25 minutes long.
 You can watch our video highlights from 2017 below.
 The show for 2018 has been updated with new songs and choreography.

-Six Flags Great Adventure Fright Fest Fright by Night Random Scares
+Six Flags Great Adventure Fright Fest Fright by Night Scare Zones

-- Circus Psycho ~ Scary, crazy clowns take over the boardwalk section of Great Adventure from 6:30 pm to 1 hour before closing.
+- CarnEvil ~ Scary, crazy clowns take over the boardwalk section of Great Adventure from 6:30 pm to 1 hour before closing.

-- Demon District ~ As you make your away around the Demon District, beware of villains attempting to take control of the city area from 6:30 pm to 1 hour before closing.
+- Demon District ~ As you make your away around Movietown, beware of villains attempting to take control of the city area from 6:30 pm to 1 hour before closing.

 Six Flags Great Adventure Fright Fest Fright by Night Scary Rides